Amiens cathedral (begun 1220 AD)

 Because the nave at Amiens is very narrow, it seems even higher than it really is.
 The side aisles are also very high, which adds to the effect.

 Cathedral: The Story of Its Construction, by David Macaulay (1981).
 Beautiful drawings and clear text explain exactly how medieval craftsmen built a cathedral, from foundation to the stained glass windows.
-For kids.
+Easy reading.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!